 When facing this attic problem, you shouldn’t attempt mold remediation unless you fully understand what you’re doing.
-It’s wise to read up on mold remediation content or simply contact a professional like INTEK for mold remediation in Sioux Falls.
+It’s wise to read up on mold remediation or simply contact a professional like INTEK for mold remediation.

-- Drying any visible condensation or moisture from your attic floorboards or vents.
+- Dry any visible condensation or moisture from your attic floorboards or vents.

 - Have the mold tested to fully understand what you’re dealing with and the severity of it.

-- Determine if your air vents are effective keeping your attic well circulated.
+- Determine if your air vents are keeping your attic well-circulated.

 INTEK uses only the safest biodegradable products for your safety.
-Our technicians can be reached at a moment’s notice, so contact us for all of your mold remediation needs in Sioux Falls and Yankton.
+Our technicians can be reached at a moment’s notice, so contact us if you need mold remediation in Sioux Falls and Yankton.